kaspersgit/ml_2_sql/Readme.md

 6. The `.sql` file in the `model` folder will contain a SQL written model

 ## Testing already trained model on a new dataset
-1. Make sure new dataset is exactly the same format as the dataset the model was trained on
+1. Make sure new dataset has the same features as the dataset the model was trained on (same features)
 2. Save dataset in the `input/data/` folder (more on input data at [input data](#data))
 3. In the terminal in the root of this folder run:
   - `python3 check_model.py` (Mac/Linux)